ARTS

 environment.
 The beautiful moments I share with these ‘dying,

-rotting, wretched human beings’ – to use your ‘unkind’
+rotting, wretched human beings’ – to use your

-words – more than compensate for the inconveniences you
+‘unkind’ words – more than compensate for

-outlined in your question.
-Those of us who choose to go through
+the inconveniences you outlined in your question.
+Those of

-unpleasantness and pain -- not unlike someone who decides to do
+unlike someone who decides to do 100 push-ups every morning,

-100 push-ups every morning, -- do so because the rewards more
+-- do so because the rewards more than offset the discomfort.

-than offset the discomfort.
-The fitness and general well being
+The fitness and general well being enjoyed by the person doing

-enjoyed by the person doing the push-ups is at least equal to
+the push-ups is at least equal to the energy and effort spent,

-Are you following me, Mr. Lewis.
+otherwise he wouldn’t do it.
+Are you following me, Mr.

 ARTS